The basis of the development of human resources is to understand the true needs of patients through “socialization.”

 Efforts to Develop Human Resources to Lead Our Business on a Global Scale

 Globalization at Eisai is rapidly expanding.
 In fact, more than half of the 10,000-plus employees at Eisai, work overseas.
 Local employees are assigned to top management positions at most of its overseas subsidiaries.
-Seven of our 27 corporate officers are from outside Japan.
+Six of our 30 corporate officers are from outside Japan.
 The Executive Committee Meeting, the highest decision-making body at Eisai, has been conducted in English for over a decade now.

 In order to further expand contribution to patients around the world, the development of leaders who run the business on a global scale beyond national borders is imperative.
 Eisai regards management candidates who to lead Eisai in the future as “global leaders.”
 Our young employees in their early stage of career, who demonstrate the ability to decode time and opportunities are regarded as “next-generation talent.”
 Our human resources are systematically developed through various assignments and training programs.

 Eisai Global Opportunity for Leadership Development (E-GOLD) and Eisai Agile Change for Excellence (E-ACE) are important training programs led by the CEO and CTO, respectively.
 The former is designed for global leaders while the latter is for next-generation talent.
-Nine out of the 111 E-GOLD graduates are now playing active roles in management as corporate officers.
+Fifteen out of the 166 E-GOLD graduates are now playing active roles in management as corporate officers.

 As for the overseas transfers and long-term business trips, we have global systems which actively offer opportunities for employees to go beyond national borders and pursue their careers or develop their skills (global mobility).
 In the last four years, more than 60 employees have participated in this program.
 In addition, we have programs to offer opportunity for employees to study abroad to acquire an MBA or study at law school.
 Nearly 120 employees have studied abroad under this system.